 As long as a student is meeting these standards, they will move onto the next grade level.
 However, we are in a unique position to be able to supplement students who need additional assistance and to also enrich children who can move ahead quickly.
 In the end, this extra support allows us to help children achieve to their ability level, regardless of the standards that are in place.

 Our teachers meet with each parent at a minimum of once in the fall and once in the spring.
 That being said, if a student is struggling in any given area, teachers will reach out to parents right away to start working on different strategies to help their child be successful academically, socially, emotionally, and spiritually.
 Teachers are easily accessible, and use phone, email, and the Remind App to communicate with parents.

 Our principal is also available for additional support to both teachers and parents, and will ensure that all avenues are explored to help your child.

-All of our elementary teachers have college degrees and are required to hold and maintain their Florida Teaching Certification.
+All of our school-age teachers have college degrees and are required to hold and maintain their Florida Teaching Certification.
 Our teachers participate in in-house professional development, partner with the PBC school district for different training opportunities, visit other private schools to see what the teachers in their equivalent grade level are doing in their classrooms, and go to Christian Schools of Palm Beach County Annual Staff Development Day.